mistervaibhav/Lox/README.md

 ![Crafting Interpreters](https://craftinginterpreters.com/image/header.png)

-📘 Welcome to the repository for "Crafting Interpreters" by Bob Nystrom! 🚀 This repository contains the Java and C code implementations from the book, as I embark on the exciting journey of learning language interpreters.
+📘 Welcome to the repository for "Crafting Interpreters" by Bob Nystrom! 🚀 This repository contains code implementations from the book, as I embark on the exciting journey of learning language interpreters.

 ## About Me